xenotropic/wikipediatts/README.md

 # wikipedia-tts
-Scripts gluing together TorToiSe with text preprocessing with the goal of getting clean audio readings of Wikipedia articles.
-Waaay alpha use with caution.
-You can listen to example outputs, as a podcast RSS feed, at https://morris.cloud/wikipedia-tts/
+Scripts gluing together [TorToiSe](https://github.com/neonbjb/tortoise-tts) with [Nvidia's NeMo](https://github.com/NVIDIA/NeMo-text-processing) and other text preprocessing with the goal of getting clean audio readings of Wikipedia articles.
+You can listen to example outputs, as a podcast RSS feed, at https://morris.cloud/wikipedia-tts/ .
+Theoretically they should be getting better over time, as I improve the text preprocessing pipeline.

 ## Setup.

-I'm using this with runpods.io, so the intent here is to set up and run on a temporary machine with root access.
+TorToiSe requires an Nvidia GPU, and in my experience it needs one with 16GB of RAM to run reliably.
+I'm using this with paperspace gradient, so the intent here is to set up and run on a temporary machine with root access.
+If you are installing this on your own personal machine, there are apt install commands in the setup, but you might want to review first, and you will have to use su.

 The initial command to your empty server (as sudo or root) is